forrestjgq/lsp/thread/pwpt/pthread.md

 In the simplest case, using a mutex is easy.
 You lock the mutex by calling either **pthread\_mutex\_lock** or **pthread\_mutex\_trylock**, do something with the shared data, and then unlock the mutex by calling **pthread\_mutex\_unlock**.
 To make sure that a thread can read consistent values for a series of variables, you need to lock your mutex around any section of code that reads or writes those variables.

 You cannot lock a mutex when the calling thread already has that mutex locked.
 The result of attempting to do so may be an error return, or it may be a self-deadlock, with the unfortunate thread waiting forever for itself to unlock the mutex.
 (If you have access to a system supporting the UNIX98 thread extensions, you can create mutexes of various types, including recursive mutexes, which allow a thread to relock a mutex it already owns.
-The mutex type attribute is discussed in [[Section 10.1.2](#10.1.2).](#10.1.2.))
+The mutex type attribute is discussed in [Section 10.1.2.](#10.1.2.))

 The following program, **alarm\_mutex.c**, is an improved version of **alarm\_thread.c** (from Chapter 1).
 It lines up multiple alarm requests in a single "alarm server" thread.